CsillaVamos/csillavamos/projects/hihi_zealandia.md

 The maps and the findings in these maps and the accompanying report can aid biologists and conservationists in their efforts in monitoring hihis’ nesting success in Zealandia.

 ## Report
-Further information on how and why these methodologies were chosen to create these maps, as well as accompanying statistics, can be found in the report.
+Further information on how and why these methodologies were chosen to create these maps, as well as accompanying statistics, can be found in the report. 👉 [View Report →](hihi_project.md)